vishrantgupta/burgerking-auto-feedback/README.md

+# Automating burgerking survey feedback

-"# This firefox selenium IDE based testsuite will automate the feedback for burgerking.
-You need to provide the surveycode @ www.mybkexperience.com"
+This firefox selenium IDE based testsuite will automate the feedback for burgerking.
+You need to provide the surveycode @ www.mybkexperience.com